notthebestdev/developerkit/README.md

 First, you need to have a dictionary, it's the main entry for DeveloperKit.
 <img src="/Screenshots/1.png" alt="" width="500" height="auto">

+You will always use this for DeveloperKit, no more things are required after this.

 Then, in the screenshot, we need to put a specific request.
 > [!WARNING]
 While doing this step, make sure to put a correct request or else things may break!